zooniverse/aggregation-for-caesar/README.md

   -h, --help            show this help message and exit -v VERSION, --version VERSION
+                        the workflow version to extract -k KEYWORDS, --keywords KEYWORDS
+                        keywords to be passed into the extractor for a task in the form of a json string, e.g. '{"T0": {"dot_freq":
+                        "line"} }' (note: double quotes must be used inside the brackets)
-                        the workflow version to extract -H, --human           switch to make the data column labels use the task and question labels instead of generic labels -o OUTPUT, --output OUTPUT
+  -H, --human           switch to make the data column labels use the task and
+                        question labels instead of generic labels -O, --order           arrange the data columns in alphabetical order before saving
+  -o OUTPUT, --output OUTPUT
                         the base name for output csv file to store the annotation extractions (one file will be created for